 mule whose reigns would fit Sam's hand (In other words, he was

 threatening him with "hard time" on the chain-gang).

-Willie said Sam never ever slapped her again.
+Willie said Sam never touched her in anger ever again.

 The second house &